Rev. Cláudio Carvalhaes, Ph.D.

 “We Are All Immigrants!
-Imago Dei, Citizenship, and The Im/Possibility of Hospitality,” in Practical Matters, A Journal of Religious Practices and Practical Theology, 2018
+Imago Dei, Citizenship, and The Im/Possibility of Hospitality,” in Practical Matters, A Journal of Religious Practices and Practical Theology, Fall 2018.

-“Liberation Theology in Brazil: Some History, Names and Themes,” Cláudio Carvalhaes and Fábio Py, Black Theology in Brazil, An International Journal, Spring 2017.
+“Liberation Theology in Brazil: Some History, Names and Themes,” Cláudio Carvalhaes and Fábio Py, in Black Religions in Brazil, CrossCurrent, An International Journal, Spring 2017.